minprog/app-studio/40 Projects/10 Mr. Potatohead/10 Assignment.md

 Your task is to build an app according to the description above.
 Besides that, there are some specific requirements to take into account:

 - You should design the layout of your app using several nested views, in order to achieve a visually pleasant user interface.
-On iOS, you must use `UIStackView`s, and on Android, you must use `LinearLayout`s.
+You must use `LinearLayout`s.

 - Your app should support rotation of the user interface!
 Most phones support portrait as well as landscape.
 Users expect most apps to work in either orientation.
-Make sure that you accomodate this by positioning the user interface elements correctly in both orientations.
+Make sure that you accommodate this by positioning the user interface elements correctly in both orientations.

 - Upon rotation, user's data must be preserved.
 If the user has enabled, for example, the nose, it should still be enabled after rotating.